Not much activity on cotton market

-LAHORE: The local cotton market on Monday remained easy and the trading volume remained low.
-Cotton Analyst Naseem Usman said that the rate of cotton in Sindh is in between Rs 15,500 to Rs 18,000 per maund.
+LAHORE: The local cotton market on Thursday remained easy and the trading volume remained very low.
+Cotton Analyst Naseem Usman said that the rate of cotton in Sindh is in between Rs 14,500 to Rs 17,000 per maund.
 The rate of cotton in Punjab is in between Rs 16,000 to Rs 17,500 per maund.
 The rate of Phutti in Sindh is between Rs 5,500 to Rs 8,000 per 40 kg.
-The rate of Phutti in Punjab is in between Rs 6,000 to Rs 8,500 per 40 kg.
-The rate of cotton in Balochistan is in between Rs 17,000 to Rs 18,000 per maund.
+The rate of Phutti in Punjab is in between Rs 6,500 to Rs 8,500 per 40 kg.
+The rate of cotton in Balochistan is in between Rs 16,000 to Rs 18,000 per maund.

 Copyright Business Recorder, 2022